Snorkeling Honolua Bay – Worth the Long Swim to the Reef

 This snorkeling Honolua Bay area has some fairly healthy and interesting corals in spur and groove formations that are fun to explore.
 The reef is near the surface in places and is rarely deeper than 15 feet.
 There are tons of fish in a big variety here.
 The visibility can be excellent, or a bit low, depending on the waves, rainfall, and wind when you visit.
 We have always seen some turtles while snorkeling Honolua Bay.
 As you swim out toward the edge of the bay, there is often an area where the surf breaks that you should avoid.
 This is where we usually start to cross the bay to the opposite side.

 Next, we like to swim across the middle of the bay to explore the left side on the way back to the beach.
 This crossing is over deep water, up to 50 feet or so, and a sandy bottom.
 You may not be able to see the bottom depending on the visibility.
 The swim is about 400 feet from reef to reef.
 Head for the rocky point on the other side of the bay.

 When you get close, you will start to see reef again, though it is more rock than coral on this side.
 You will swim over large rock shelves with a some interesting channels, and if you get close to shore, some fascinating underwater topography, including nice spur and groove formations, caves, and some huge boulders.
-We saw many fish on this side too.
+We saw many fish in this snorkeling Honolua Bay area too.
 Check out this reef while you head back toward shore.
 The reef stretches about 500 feet along this side of the bay.
 The depths of the reef on this side go from near the surface to about 20 feet.

 When you get over the sandy bottom again on your way back to shore, you have another 500 feet to swim back to the beach.
 If the visibility is low, you may want to head back across to the other side of the boat ramp, where you got into the water, to exit again.